Our Quick Comparison Guide to Clean Energy Suppliers

 How clean is the energy from the main energy suppliers?

-Of the big six, E.ON supplies the most ‘clean’ energy, at 40.4%.
-Below you can find a breakdown of all the energy sources of each supplier.
+Below you can find a breakdown of all the energy sources of each of the five biggest energy suppliers in the UK today.

 British Gas, known as Scottish Gas in Scotland, is the UK’s largest energy supplier and owned by the Centrica Group, which funds gas and oil exploration in the UK, Europe and North America.